lf-edge/eve/pkg/pillar/docs/static-and-proxy-config.md

 [Note that this file does not override cloud configuration.
 TBD: should we rename it to local.json instead?]
 And futher overridden by a USB memory stick plugged in when the device is powered on.
-The scripts/mkusb.sh can be used to create that script.
+The [scripts/mkusb.sh](../scripts/mkusb.sh) can be used to create a USB stick with a json file specifying the device connectivity based on the examples below.
 Finally, when the device is created or updated in the controller, the device port configuration can be specified which will be sent to the device using the systemAdapter part of the API.
 The most recent information DevicePortConfig becomes the highest priority, but the device tests that it works before using it